 In 2021, Marion County, KS had a population of 11.9k people with a median age of 44.1 and a median household income of $54,679.
 Between 2020 and 2021 the population of Marion County, KS grew from 11,865 to 11,877, a 0.101% increase and its median household income grew from $50,816 to $54,679, a 7.6% increase.

 The 5 largest ethnic groups in Marion County, KS are White (Non-Hispanic) (92.2%), White (Hispanic) (2.37%), Two+ (Non-Hispanic) (2.2%), Black or African American (Non-Hispanic) (0.935%), and Two+ (Hispanic) (0.935%).

 None of the households in Marion County, KS reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2020, the median property value in Marion County, KS was $96,600, and the homeownership rate was 79.6%.
-Most people in Marion County, KS drove alone to work, and the average commute time was 22 minutes.
+Most people in Marion County, KS drove alone to work, and the average commute time was 21.9 minutes.
 The average car ownership in Marion County, KS was 2 cars per household.